LBNL-ETA/RMV2.0/README.md

 ## For More Information

-Check out the [project site](https://lbnl-eta.github.io/RMV2.0/) for all the details like
+Check out the [project site](https://lbnl-eta.github.io/RMV2.0/) for more details.